graalvm/workshops/README.md

 ### First Steps

-These are the labs & tutorials you should start out with:
+These are the labs & tutorials you should start out with if you are looking to learn about GraalVM Native IMage:

 1. [GraalVM Native Image Quick Start](native-image/graalvm-native-image-quick-start/README.md)
 2. [Understanding Reflection with GraalVM Native Image](native-image/reflection/README.md)

 ### Next Steps

+With a good grounding in the basics of GraalVM Native Image, these should be your next steps.

 1. [GraalVm Native Image, Spring & Containers](native-image/containerisation/README.md)